Railroad Air Brake Test (CFR 232, 238) – Virtual Interactive Guide (VIG)

 BACKGROUND & PROBLEM

-Inspecting and testing freight car air brakes, a common railroad task, is a fundamental part of a railroad’s initial training for Conductors and Freight Car Mechanics.
-This inspection and testing, known as Air Brake Test (CFR 232), requires railroads to have multiple freight cars on-site and allocate a significant amount of training time for demonstration and practice.
+Inspecting and testing rail car air brakes, a common railroad task, is a fundamental part of a railroad’s initial training for Conductors and rail car Mechanics.
+This inspection and testing, known as Air Brake Test (CFR 232), requires railroads to have multiple rail cars on-site and allocate a significant amount of training time for demonstration and practice.

 To make procedural knowledge readily available in classroom training and in the field, Railroads can deploy a Virtual Interactive Guide (VIG) covering the Air Brake Test process.